-In the EU, currently imposed custom duties and VAT on products such as masks, protective clothing, gloves, respirators, and other medical products used in the fight with the coronavirus have been waived.
+In the EU, currently imposed custom duties and VAT on products such as masks, protective clothing, gloves, respirators, and other medical products used in the fight against the coronavirus have been waived.
 The products are admitted free of import duties and value-added tax from January 30 till July 31, 2020.
-The duty and VAT free importation applies to state and charitable or philanthropic organizations approved by the Member States.
+The duty and VAT-free importation apply to state and charitable or philanthropic organizations approved by the Member States.
 It does not apply to imports by private enterprises!

 The importer’s obligations in the EU

 The most popular medical gloves are made of nitrile, i.e. synthetic rubber.
 Disposable nitrile gloves can be divided into industrial and medical grades.
 Depending on their intended use, gloves require other tests and compliance with relevant standards.

 First of all, you must have CE certification for all medical-grade disposable gloves imported from China.